erfianugrah/video-resizer/docs/caching/ttl-refresh.md

 TTL (Time-To-Live) refresh extends the lifetime of cached items when they are accessed.
 This is particularly valuable for video content, as it helps keep frequently accessed videos in cache longer while allowing less popular content to expire naturally.

+> **New Feature:** You can now set `storeIndefinitely: true` in your `worker-config.json` to store KV items permanently without expiration.
+This bypasses the KV TTL mechanism entirely while maintaining all Cache-Control header behaviors.
+See [Indefinite Storage](#indefinite-storage) below for details.

 ## How It Works

 When a cached item is accessed: